daffeyd/Hydroponic-Smart-Controller/README.md

 # Hydroponic Smart Controller
 This project help you to make a hydroponic farming system run automatic.
 This system can add some water, fertilizer, and it can turn on UV light, this system also has some button to switch the mode you are using, like outdoor or indoor.
 This Project is using the Arduino with the ESP01 to connect with the Wi-Fi.
-All of the data that collected from system liek water level, fertilizer concentration will be shown in Blynk application in android
+All of the data that collected from system like water level, fertilizer concentration will be shown in Blynk application in android

 ![Project Image](Assets/cover.png)